-Humid weather, out-of-seasons weather, and fragrances set me off.
+Humid weather, out-of-season weather, and fragrances set me off.
 I keep an eye on when I will be exposed to those conditions.
 For Amelia, the only thing I’ve really noticed that triggers an allergy attack is dairy.
 Since we’ve stopped giving it to her, she hasn’t had a single runny nose in years.

 - Avoid certain foods.

 When I feel an allergy coming on, I know that certain foods will likely make it worse.
-They include: dairy, coffee, chocolate, alcohol and bread products.
-Yes, I know: ALL the fun foods.
+They include dairy, coffee, chocolate, alcohol and bread products.
+Yes, I know – ALL the fun foods.
 Avoiding them can provide real sinus allergy relief.

 - Keep your house dust free and clean.

 I’m not good at this myself, but the dustier your house is the worse you’ll feel.
-Use a nontoxic cleaner like Aunt Fannie’s Cleaning Vinegar and Seven Generation laundry detergent.
+Use a non-toxic cleaner like Aunt Fannie’s Cleaning Vinegar and Seven Generation laundry detergent.
 You should also keep your oven clean to prevent accumulating smells from piling up.
-Be sure to use a nontoxic cleaning method and not the automatic oven cleaner, or your home will smell WORSE.
+Be sure to use a non-toxic cleaning method and not the automatic oven cleaner, or your home will smell WORSE.

 - Buy a HEPA vacuum.

 If you’re in the market for a new vacuum cleaner, a vacuum with a HEPA filter can help eliminate allergens.